enable repos

 2 Fundamentals

-Learning Objectives
+Learning objectives

-Use the Shiny framework to develop online interactive applications accepting user input to render outputs from arbitrary R functions.
+Use the Shiny framework to develop interactive applications accepting user input to render outputs from arbitrary R functions.

 2.1 Install packages